MisaHojjat/Databricks/Readme.md

 ### Bronze Tables:

-Data are automated to upload from DBFS in CSV, JSON and Parquet format contain customer, products and orders data.
+Data are automated to be uploaded from DBFS formatted in CSV, JSON and Parquet files contains customer, products and orders data.

 ** Backup data are automaed to be saved in Archive directory with current date suffix file's names